 - the conclusion that summarizes everything discussed.

 When writing a research paper of this kind, you should pay careful attention to the required size.
-For example, works on literature or history maybe 150,000 words or longer, while engineering or math theses – twice shorter.
+For example, works on literature or history may be 150,000 words or longer, while engineering or math theses – twice shorter.
 Make sure you follow the tutor’s requirements and guidelines not only on the structure and length but also on the formatting style and other crucial elements.

-What are the Steps in Writing a Dissertation?
+Main Steps in Writing a Good Dissertation

 Finally, you are ready to write the paper.
 But what each of the sections should include?
 Below you’ll find the most comprehensive and modern tips on structuring a great thesis no matter how difficult it may seem at first.